Controlling barbecue temperature doesn’t need to be difficult. Here’s how to use your charcoal grill’s vents in 3 easy steps.

-Grilling is all about temperature.
-And nowhere is this more true than with charcoal grilling.
 Your charcoal grill essentially has two fuels.
-One is the coals sitting in the chamber.
+One is the coals sitting at the bottom of chamber.
 The other is the oxygen flowing through it.
 Control of both is hugely important to the success of your cooking.

-The key lies in whether your vents are set open or closed, and knowing when to set them.
+The key lies in whether your vents (also called dampers) are set open or closed, and knowing when to set them.
 They’re not just a chimney or exhaust for heat to escape, but instead a way for you to directly control the temperature in your grill.

 The first thing to say is that this strictly for charcoal grills.
-If you have a gas grill, the way that these work is entirely different to charcoal grills and control of their vents isn’t as key to regulating internal grill temperature.
-This is because the majority of gas grills (particularly built-in gas grills) come with built in controls that aid fuel supply more directly.
+If you have a gas or propane model, the way that these work is entirely different to charcoal and control of their vents isn’t as key to regulating internal grill temperature.
+This is because the majority of gas cookers (particularly built-in gas grills) come with built in controls that aid fuel supply more directly.

 With charcoal grills, we need to take a lot more care with our vents.

-The vents are a way of feeding your grill with oxygen, and the key thing to remember is that the wider open they are, the more oxygen is being supplied to your charcoal.
-In turn this means more heat.
+The vents are a way of feeding your grill with oxygen.
+The wider they are open, the more oxygen will feed your cooking chamber.
+In short, this means more heat.
 If you close the vents then you cutting this supply, and therefore allowing less heat.

 For me, there are three main stages to using a charcoal grill in which you will need to adjust your vents’ settings.

-When starting your grill, we need to expose the inside of the grill to oxygen while also keeping the lid shut.
-Keep both your intake damper and your exhaust dampers wide open.
+When starting your grill, we need to expose the inside of the chamber to oxygen while also keeping the lid shut.
+Keep both your intake damper and your exhaust dampers wide open while your grill warms up.

 Once you have finished grilling and want to extinguish the charcoal, then you need to close the grill lid and also shut both vents completely.

-If you find that you need help regulating your vents, then an automatic BBQ temperature smoker is a great tool to help maintain consistent cooking heat levels.
+If you find that you need help regulating your vents, then an automatic BBQ temperature controller is a great tool to help maintain consistent cooking heat levels.

 How do grill vents help regulate temperature?